Title: The Shape Trilogy

 Publication date: 7 March 2020

-I am very grateful to the publisher for providing me with an advanced copy of Circle.
-This spotlight feature contains my honest opinion on the trilogy.
+I am very grateful to the publisher for providing me with a complimentary copy of Circle.
+This voluntary spotlight feature contains my honest opinion on the trilogy.